Bira/octopus-carnival/_posts/2026-07-27-dfrpg-adventurers-bard.md

 a nice musical instrument.
 However, this isn't mandatory, as there are some cheaper alternatives for both types of item.
 A thrifty bard can fence with a cane and use their voice as their instrument, casting spells a capella.

+## Example Bard

+Back in 2017 I statted up Lem iconic Pathfinder Bard for the DFRPG [here][1].
+My inexperience shows a bit in that I _didn't_ take Song of Humiliation for him.
+You're also getting a preview of the Halfling stats in his character sheet.

+[1]: {{"/2017/09/25/pathfinder-dfrpg-barbarian.html" | relative_url }}